Chapter 11:

 I walked in and stood right in front of her, blocking the screen.

 She glanced up at me, not really reacting.
-“Hey, I was watching that.”

 I didn’t say anything.
 I just tossed the folder onto the coffee table.
 The papers spread out slightly, revealing the symbol again.

 “What does this mean?”
-I asked, keeping my tone flat.
+I asked.

 Zephyra glanced at the documents for a split second, her expression unreadable, before she leaned back into the couch.

 My fists clenched.
 “Don’t play dumb.
-I found these in the attic, and that symbol—" I pointed at the cover of the folder, "—it was all over the facility where I was held.”
+I found these in the attic, and that symbol—" I pointed at the cover of the folder. "—it was all over the facility where I was held.”

 Zephyra’s playful demeanour faded.
 She averted her eyes, avoiding eye contact.
 “There are some things you’re better off not knowing, Sora.”